litnimax/odoo_asterisk/README.md

 Create role for Asterisk
 ```
 GRANT ALL on asterisk_cdr to asterisk;
+GRANT ALL on asterisk_sip_peer to asterisk;
 GRANT ALL on asterisk_cdr_id_seq to asterisk;
 GRANT ALL on asterisk_cel to asterisk;
 GRANT ALL on asterisk_cel_id_seq to asterisk;
-GRANT ALL on asterisk_context to asterisk;
+GRANT SELECT on asterisk_context to asterisk;
-GRANT ALL on asterisk_conf_extensions to asterisk;
+GRANT SELECT on asterisk_conf_extensions to asterisk;